jointoucan/finch-graphql/README.md

 # Finch Graphql

 Finch is a library that allows you to build up a local graphql that is accessible via messaging.
 The is currently setup to use browser messages between the background process of a web extension and its client scripts.
+If you have external messaging turned on you may also query the GraphQL API from a website.

 ```shell
 npm install --save finch-graphql